Azure/sg-aks-workshop/validate-scenarios/README.md

 ## Requirements

+This is a quick recap of the requirements:

 * Leverage Existing Identity Mgmt Solution
 * Implement Security Least Privilege Principle
 * Log Everything for Audit Reporting purposes